EloiSanchez/advanced-dbt-ci/README.md

 # Jaffle Shop template

 I use this in order to create a new dbt project with the jaffle_shop models that you would build in the dbt fundamentals.
+It includes the models and seeds from the [dbt jaffle_shop project](https://github.com/dbt-labs/jaffle_shop) but adds the analyses, macros, tests, ... directories that you get when you initialize a dbt project in dbt Cloud

 ### Checks